davidgasquez/handbook/content/programming.md

 - **The sum of the parts is greater than the whole**.
   A large application built from a collection of smaller programs is more flexible and hence more useful than a single large program.
   The same functional capability may exist in both solutions, but the collection-of-small-programs approach is the more forward-looking of the two.
   [The computer is a machine, but a codebase is an organism](https://meltingasphalt.com/a-codebase-is-an-organism/).
 The organic nature of code manifests itself in the dual forces of growth and decay.
 It also suggests that you should know your code smells.
-These smeels won't be causing problems during execution, on the machine.
+These smells won't be causing problems during execution, on the machine.
 Instead, it's going to cause problems during evolution of the codebase.

 - **Look for the 80% solution**.
   Doing 100% of anything is difficult.